bignerdranch/permission-manager/README.md

 If more than one component needs to ask for a different permission, the user will be presented with the permission (and possibly rationale) dialogs *only once*.
 Each component's PermissionListener will then be notified of the user's decision.
 There is no additional code management you need to implement.

 ## Caveat
-PermissionManager will not maintain strong references to your PermissionListeners.
-You need to maintain reference to them (e.g. by making them member fields).
+PermissionManager will maintain strong references to your PermissionListeners until they have been notified.

 ## Sample App
 Check out the attached Sample app for implementation examples and demonstrations of the extended usage use-cases.